Registrar’s Office FAQ

 Yes.
 The day before graduation there will be a brunch (free of charge) followed by a rehearsal run through at the Asplundh Field House.
 Parents are encouraged to attend the brunch portion.
 That same evening there is a graduation dinner for graduates and their guests.
 A parent mailing will be sent out with details in April.

 Yes, the fee covers cost of diplomas, purchase of cap and gown, and the graduation dinner.
-The cost for 2017 is TBD.
 Graduates will receive specific details closer to graduation.

 A student may participate in the Commencement ceremony, but will not receive a diploma until they are in good financial standing.
 (Balance paid off or a payment plan is set up).